rafalstapinski/p3orm/mkdocs/index.md

 <h2>Philosophy</h2>

-90% of the time we talk to a database is with a CRUD operation. porm provides convenience helpers for fetching (one, first, many), inserting (one, many), updating (one), and deleting (one, many).
+90% of the time we talk to a database is with a CRUD operation. p3orm provides convenience helpers for fetching (one, first, many), inserting (one, many), updating (one), and deleting (one, many).

-The remaining 10% is a bit more complicated. porm doesn't attempt to hide SQL queries or database interactions behind any magic.
+The remaining 10% is a bit more complicated. p3orm doesn't attempt to hide SQL queries or database interactions behind any magic.
 Instead, it empowers you to write direct and legible SQL queries with [PyPika](https://github.com/kayak/pypika) and execute them explicitly against the database.

 ### Object created or fetched by p3orm are dead, they're just [Pydantic](https://github.com/samuelcolvin/pydantic) models.
 If you want to interact with the database, you do so explicitly.